 Several participants in our sample had an education or work background related to restorative justice and had attempted restorative justice practices in their gaming community.
-As noted in sec. \ref{Position_of_power}, P7 conducted a pre-conference with an offender on the Discord server he moderates.
-P25 is an Overwatch gamer who facilitated one victim-offender conference with two friends who fought during an Overwatch game.
+As noted in Sec. \ref{Position_of_power}, P7 conducted a pre-conference with an offender on the Discord server he moderates.
+P25, an Overwatch gamer, facilitated one victim-offender conference with two friends who fought during an Overwatch game.
 In the conference, the two friends acknowledged the impact and apologized to each other.

 P7 and P25 independently initiated the restorative justice process.
-However, P7 believed that it is important to engage the moderation team and other community members to practice restorative justice: \textit{ ``It takes more than one person to effectively execute restorative justice.
+However, P7 believed in the importance of engaging the moderation team and other community members to practice restorative justice: \textit{ ``It takes more than one person to effectively execute restorative justice.
 For me, I have had a lot of roadblocks when it comes to trying to implement the system [alone].''} In offline scenarios, buy-in at the institutional level (e.g., schools, neighborhoods, workplaces) is important.
-Institutions can establish restorative justice officially as an alternative to the established punitive justice system \cite{johnstone_handbook_2013}.
-They have resources to hire facilitators and can remove or mitigate punishment for offenders who successfully pursue the restorative justice process \cite{karp_restorative_2001}.
-Community members also gradually familiarize themselves with restorative justice and provide support to victims and offenders in the process \cite{karp_restorative_2001, bazemore1999restorative}.
+Institutions can officially establish restorative justice as an alternative to the established punitive justice system \cite{johnstone_handbook_2013} and have resources to hire facilitators and remove or mitigate punishment for offenders who successfully pursue the restorative justice process \cite{karp_restorative_2001}.
+Community members also gradually familiarize themselves with restorative justice and support victims and offenders in the process \cite{karp_restorative_2001, bazemore1999restorative}.